frob/dc2019rtd/content/tips-features-otp.md

 >>> notes

-- Now I'll go over some of the unique and cool langueage features.
+- Now I'll go over some of the unique and cool language features.

 >>>